 - No tattoos for past 12 months

-It is recommended that anyone donating should eat well and drink plenty of fluids.
-All donors must bring identification which includes their signature and a photo.
-For questions concerning medical eligibility call 1-800-688-0900.
+It is recommended that those donating should eat well and drink plenty of fluids.
+Anyone with questions concerning medical eligibility is asked to call 1-800-688-0900.

-To schedule an appointment or for more information, residents are requested to call Sue Lingenfelter at 516-478-5026 or email her at email@example.com.
+To schedule an appointment or for more information, residents are requested to click here or Senator Flanagan's office at 631-361-2154.